Wrap Your Home in Colorful Spring Flowers

 Every yard has room for spring bulbs.
 Here are some suggestions for where to plant them as well as tips and tricks to ensure a great spring show.

 Spring flowers lift the spirits of everyone who passes by.
 Consider lining your front walk or shared sidewalk with an assortment of colorful tulips.
-An entryway is a perfect spot for a rainbow of spring bulbs such as tulips, daffodils, hyacinths, and muscari.
+An entryway is the perfect spot for a rainbow of spring bulbs such as tulips, daffodils, hyacinths and muscari.
 Enjoy the opportunity to compose a new and different show each year.

 Shrubs are a good backdrop for spring bulbs.
 Small bulbs, such as crocus and scilla grow just a few inches tall and can be planted under low branches.
 Spaces between shrubs are good spots for clusters of daffodils or tulips.
 Plant small bulbs in groups of 20 to 30 bulbs and larger bulbs in groups of 10 or more.

 Steep or rocky slopes that are difficult to mow can be a terrific place for daffodils.
 By combining daffodils and daylilies, you can keep the area looking good from spring through fall.
 Daylilies will grow almost anywhere and need virtually no care.
 Their big, strappy leaves will also hide the daffodils’ spent foliage.

 Beneath Trees and In the Lawn